A Space for Every Child

 But we need to remember not only that different types of learning take place, but that every student is different as well.
 There is no one-size-fits all solution in educational spaces, simply because some students will thrive in a quiet setting that promotes concentration, while others will really blossom in more hands-on, interactive settings.
 Those fidgety kids who disrupt the traditional classroom setting might well turn out to be real leaders in a small group session.

 The ideal environment supports not only different types of learning, but different types of learners, and the classroom that’s stuck in the traditional lecture-hall setting may prevent some students from reaching their full potential.
+That is why it is crucial to provide spaces for every child to ensure the most potential for learning success.

 Questions about design for educational spaces?
 Contact a design expert at Douron.